Meet Sew Heidi – Creator Of Online Courses For Fashion Designers

 Going into podcasting…

 One person only has so much knowledge to offer, and I wanted to introduce more industry experts to my audience.
-It actually started with a live YouTube show every Monday night where I occasionally brought guests on, but the format was too hard to coordinate or scale…and it slowly become the “Heidi Show”, which I hated.
+It actually started with a live YouTube show every Monday night where I occasionally brought guests on, but the format was too hard to coordinate or scale…and it slowly became the “Heidi Show”, which I hated.

 The live show was a good learning experience though, and a necessary stepping stone for me personally to do the podcast.
 We just celebrated its 6 month birthday (is that a thing?
 I’m making it a thing!) and it’s been more amazing than I ever could have dreamed.
 Not only is my audience learning an insane amount about making it in this industry (again, some of the reviews have brought tears to my eyes), but I am too.
 I’m also getting to meet tons of really great people doing awesome stuff in fashion (including you Malie!) and that’s been a blast.